top of page

 3. Extracting the concentrated plasma

-4. Reapplying it to the skin — often alongside microneedling
+4. Reapplying it to the skin — often alongside microneedling with PRP

 Platelets are rich in growth factors that stimulate tissue repair and regeneration.